 That would be a far superior format vs. 6-1-1… or 6-2, or 6-1-2.
 And HERE IT IS:

 Let’s start with the end RESULTS:

-Here are the football schedules for all SEC teams for a complete 2-year cycle, both 8 and 9 game versions.
+Here is an example football schedule for a complete 2-year cycle, both 8 and 9 game versions.
 You could put it on your fridge now for the next 20 years.
-Further down you’ll find the step-by-step explanation of the formula to generate them, the round-robin Divisions, how all the goals are met, and why it’s called the Roommate Switch.
+Further down you’ll find the step-by-step explanation of the formula to generate them, the divisions, how the scheduling goals are all met at once, and why it’s called the Roommate Switch.

-As you can see below, the big rivalries are played every year, and you play the whole conference every two years.
-It maximizes the SEC’s potential match-ups in an equitable way, and makes for a tight-knit conference of rivals.
+As you can see below: the rivalries are played every year and you play the whole conference every two years, while keeping Division play intact.
+It maximizes the SEC’s “attractive game” potential in a balanced way, and makes for a tight-knit conference of rivals.
 Fans, TV, recruits, and history books would eat this up year after year.
-It would be another quantum leap ahead of other conferences, similar to the SEC’s trailblazing move to divisions 20 years ago.
+This format would be another quantum leap ahead of other conferences, similar to the SEC’s trailblazing move to divisions 20 years ago.

-The Bottom Line (8-Games): In the 8-Game format everyone has 3 permanent opponents and rotates the other 10 teams at five per season.
-There are two round-robin Divisions each year, on a simple 2-year cycle (even/odd years).
+The Bottom Line (8-Games): In the 8-Game version everyone has 3 permanent opponents and rotates the other 10 teams at five per season.
+There are 2 round-robin divisions each year on a simple 2-year cycle (even/odd years).

 So how are these schedules made?

-It’s not really necessary for fans to follow along with the process listed below… most will just want to know their school’s schedule each year.
+It’s not really necessary for fans to follow along with the process listed below… most will just want to know their school’s schedule each year, and those results are simple (see above).
 But for those of us who are interested in what’s under the hood, here’s how it works: